mit-cml/iot-website-source/docs/src/app/pages/BluetoothLEIntro.md

 + <a name="WriteShorts"></a>`WriteShorts` – Writes one or more 16-bit integer values to a connected BluetoothLE device.
 Service Unique ID and Characteristic Unique ID are required.
 The values parameter can either be a single numeric value or a list of values.
-If signed is true, the acceptable values are between -32768 and 32767.
- If signed is false, the acceptable values are between 0 and 65535.
+If <code>signed</code> is true, the acceptable values are between -32768 and 32767.
+If <code>signed</code> is false, the acceptable values are between 0 and 65535.

  __Parameters__: